 Two to three times per week.
 Daily posting leads to burnout.

-Most start with a smartphone and a $30 clip-on microphone.
+Most start with a smartphone and an inexpensive clip-on microphone.
 Audio quality matters more than video resolution for vlogs, so prioritize that upgrade first.
-As channels grow past 100,000 subscribers, creators typically move to mirrorless cameras like the Sony ZV-1 or Canon M50 and add ring lights or softbox lighting to improve production value.
+As channels grow past six figures, creators typically move to mirrorless cameras and add soft-box lighting to improve production value.

 Family vlogging itself is legal, but laws governing how minors participate vary by state.
 As of 2025, at least 16 U.S. states have introduced legislation addressing child content creators’ rights, including mandatory trust accounts for earnings.
 Check your state’s regulations before starting.